 Winnings from free spins bonus rounds, will be transferred to players real money wallets, only once all game rounds have completed. i.e., 20 free spins game rounds.

-You will be automatically opted in when you take any bet of R2 or more on any slot games within the promotion period.

 Any wagers placed and settled outside the promotional period will not count towards this promotion.

 Only cash wagers will count towards this promotion (Bonus wagers and promo cash bets will not count).